C

 Training

 The Czechoslovakian Wolfdog is intelligent and trainable, eager to learn and perform tasks, but don’t expect the training process to be easy.
 This breed has a few challenging quirks and nuances that could make training difficult.
 First, you will need to earn the dog’s respect by establishing yourself as the strong pack leader.
-Second, this breed will grow bored very easily if you stick to repetitive tasks.
+Second, this breed will get bored very easily if you stick to repetitive tasks.

 The most important thing is to be patient and consistent with your commands, but try to keep the dog engaged with interesting new activities.
-Positive reinforcement methods are also recommended but don’t let the dog get away with bad behavior.
+Positive reinforcement methods are also recommended, but don’t let the dog get away with bad behavior.

 Exercise